jafarilab/MSProt2025/README.md

 ## Team 2
 Download Team2_ input files from Zenodo.
 Place everything in the working directory of this repository on your local computer.
 Then, run the script.

-If you want to run the MaxQuant in the same manner as the team did, please use `Team2_mqpar.xml` from Zenodo.
+If you want to run the MaxQuant in the same manner as the team did, please use `Team2_mqpar.xml` and `Team2_uniprotkb_proteome_UP000006548_AND_revi_2025_05_22.fasta` from Zenodo.

 ## Team 3
-Done
+Download Team3_ input files from Zenodo.
+Place everything in the working directory of this repository on your local computer.
+Then, run the script.

+If you want to run the MaxQuant in the same manner as the team did, please use `Team3_mqpar.xml` and `Team3_uniprotkb_AND_reviewed_true_AND_model_o_2025_05_22.fasta` from Zenodo.

 ## Team 4
-Done
+Download Team4_ input files from Zenodo.
+Place everything in the working directory of this repository on your local computer.
+Then, run the script.

+If you want to run the MaxQuant in the same manner as the team did, please use `Team4_MaxQuant_parameters.txt` from Zenodo.

 ## Team 5
-Done
+Download Team5_ input files from Zenodo.
+Place everything in the working directory of this repository on your local computer.
+Then, run the script.

+Script can be executed only up to step 4.
+The quantification data was requested from data creators under non-disclosure agreement.

 ## Team 6
 Just open the script and execute it.
 No input files are needed.